Headache, migraine and acupressure

 Our large intestine meridian consists of a total of 20 acupressure points, including LI4.
 This point is known for its pain-relieving effect and is located in the hollow of our hand, exactly where the index finger and thumb meet.
 In addition to its pain-relieving effect, this point also has an anti-inflammatory effect.

-It can help you to get rid of excess heat, which we sometimes have to deal with during flu-like infections.
+It can help you get rid of excess heat, which we sometimes experience with flu-like infections.
 It can also help with migraines.
-Psst, good side effect: it also helps with digestive problems.
+Psst, a nice side effect: it also helps with digestive problems.

-Important: Pregnant women should never use this point!
-Because the point is known for its strong draining effect, it is also used in obstetrics to induce labor and strengthen contractions.
+Important: Pregnant women should not use this point under any circumstances!
+Because the point is known for its strong dispersing effect, it is also used in obstetrics to induce labor and strengthen contractions.

 This point is located at the lower back of the head, where the skull ends.
-If you run your fingers from the middle of the neck towards the ear, the point is in the hollow.
-It is the first hollow you find when you move from the ear towards the back of the neck.
+If you run your fingers from the center of the neck toward the ear, the point is located in the hollow.
+It is essentially the first hollow you find when you move from the ear toward the neck.

-The point is one of the most important points of the gallbladder meridian and can be your secret weapon for headaches and migraines.
+This point is one of the most important points on the gallbladder meridian and can be your secret weapon against headaches and migraines.
 Once you have found it, you can press it for one to three minutes, preferably on both sides at the same time.
-So whenever it gets too much for you - in the office, at home or anywhere else - you can stimulate this point and thus provide some relief.
+So whenever things get too much for you—at the office, at home, or anywhere else—you can stimulate this point to provide some relief.

 You can also press this point to relieve pain if you have eye, nose or ear pain.
 It can also help with difficult mental states and a stiff neck.

-If you spread your thumb away from your hand and move the finger of your other hand from your thumb towards your wrist, you will eventually come across a depression.
-From exactly this indentation, move one thumb's width further along the side of the arm and you should then come across a protruding bone.
-Then you have found LU9.
+If you spread your thumb away from your hand and run the finger of your other hand from your thumb toward your wrist, you will eventually come across a depression.
+From this depression, move one thumb's width further along the side of your arm and you should come across a protruding bone.
+You have now found LU9.

 Yang Bai aka GB14

 Finally, we would like to give you GB14, another gallbladder point.
-What does this gallbladder actually have to do with all of this, you may be asking yourself.
-Well, the gallbladder seems to be a common cause of headaches.
+You may be wondering what the gallbladder has to do with all this.
+Well, the gallbladder often seems to be a cause of headaches.

 You will find this point about a thumb's width above the center of your eyebrows.
 You can press both points above the eyebrows simultaneously for one to three minutes.